falcosecurity/test-infra/README.md

 - decorate: `true` is adding pod utilities to the prow jobs as an init container.
 This pulls in source code for the job, to leverage scripts and files in the pull request.

-3. Once we add this job, we're going to createe our PR, and test this via Github / commands.
+3. Once we add this job, we're going to create our PR, and test this via Github / commands.